Now showing / Alaska Airlines / Operational tools

 What I'd Refine

-The final version should make the core leadership lesson explicit sooner: deployment is an event, adoption is a managed system.
+The core lesson behind the rollout became increasingly clear: deployment is an event, adoption is a managed system.